 System favours employers but fails employees

-Ms Thorp’s employers sent her home after she refused to wear heels between two and four inches high.
+The receptionist’s employers sent her home after she refused to wear heels between two and four inches high.
 These were the dress code rules of her employment agency, Portico.
-Ms Thorp said wearing heels all day wasn’t good for her feet.
+The receptionist said wearing heels all day wasn’t good for her feet.
 She added that there wasn’t a dress code for male colleagues.
-Ms Thorp believes the “the current system favours the employer, and is failing employees.”
+The receptionist believed the “the current system favours the employer and is failing employees.”

 The Portico dress code has since been changed, but it originally included:

 The report recommended a publicity campaign to ensure employers know their legal obligations, and also, crucially, that workers know their rights and how to complain effectively.
 The overall recommendation was to enforce the existing law more vigorously, if necessary with employment tribunals given powers to issue increased penalties.

 Dress codes are not illegal but could constitute sex discrimination. if a policy treats women less favourably than men.
 A high heels policy could indirectly discriminate against women, provided the complainant can show that the policy puts her at a disadvantage.
 Given the health issues associated with wearing high heels, this argument has merit.
 The employer would have to defend its dress policy and demonstrate that it has a genuine business interest for the policy.
 But in this instance, it could be argued that smart, flat shoes would be just as appropriate.

 Employers must be able to show that their dress code is proportionate and that its purpose is to achieve a particular business aim.
 For example, a policy on hair style could not be enforced if it is only concerned with appearances but could be enforceable if health and safety reasons require staff to tie their hair back.